Al3zama1/swe-notes/CCNA/14 - VLANs Part Two.md

 	* It's efficient in terms of interfaces because only 1 is used.
 	* However, in a busy network all of the traffic going to the router and back to the switch in a single interface can cause network congestion.
 	* Therefore, in large networks, a multilayer switch is the preferred method of inter-VLAN routing.
-* Multilayer Switch
+* Multilayer Switch can also be used to perform inter-VLAN routing without the need to go to the router.

 ## Layer 3 (Multilayer) Switches
 * A multilayer switch is capable of both switching and routing.
 * It is Layer 3 aware.
-* You can assign IP addresses to its interfaces, like a router.
-* You can create virtual interfaces for each VLAN, and assign IP addresses to those interfaces.
+* Its interfaces can be configured to behave like router interfaces and assign IP addresses to them.
+* Switch Virtual Interfaces (SVI) can be created for each VLAN to allow for inter-VLAN communication.
+Each SVI is assigned an IP address.
-* You can configure routes on it, just like a router.
+* Routes can be configured on it, just like a router.
-* It can be used for inter-VLAN routing.

 #### Multilayer Switch Inter-VLAN Routing via SVI
 * SVIs (Switch Virtual Interfaces) are the virtual interfaces you can assign IP addresses to in a multilayer switch.
 * Configure each PC to use the SVI (NOT the router) as their gateway address.
-* To send traffic to different subnets/VLANs, the PCs will send traffic to the switch, and the switch will route the traffic.
+* To send traffic to different subnets/VLANs, the PCs will send traffic to the switch, and the switch will perform inter-VLAN routing.

 Process of inter-VLAN communication when a multilayer switch is used.
 ![multilayer switch inter vlan routing](./img/multilayer-switch-inter-vlan-routing.png)